CMU-17-356/dronut-starter/README.md

 [get-started](https://www.docker.com/get-started) guide for downloading Docker locally.
 If you're on a Linux OS, starting [here](https://docs.docker.com/machine/install-machine/) would be more helpful.
 **MAKE sure you do not install docker via snap.
-Snap's version of docker is outdated**
+Snap's version of docker is outdated**.